ethancjohnson0806-source/Legitimate-Quantum-Engine/README.md

 **A pure-NumPy quantum computing framework.
 53 modules.
 Zero heavy dependencies.
 Built for learning, prototyping, and reference.**

-LQE is the only quantum simulation framework designed to run on a phone.
+LQE is built to run on a phone — no Qiskit, no Cirq, no heavy toolchains required.
 Every module is pure NumPy with optional Numba JIT acceleration.
 No Qiskit, no Cirq, no heavy toolchains.
 Just `import numpy` and go.

 ---